-The maintenance and expansion of human pluripotent stem cells (human embryonic stem [ES] cells and human induced pluripotent stem [iPS] cells) in feeder-free conditions requires the use of complex media formulations, in combination with careful handling techniques, to maintain high-quality cultures at each passage.
+The maintenance and expansion of human pluripotent stem cells (human embryonic stem [ES] and induced pluripotent stem [iPS] cells) in feeder-free conditions requires the use of complex media formulations, in combination with careful handling techniques, to maintain high-quality cultures at each passage.
 Use of feeder-free conditions eliminates the inherent biological variability of feeder cells, an undefined component of the culture system.
-Recent efforts have focused on improving the reproducibility of human ES and iPS cell culture protocols by simplifying and removing undefined components from all aspects of the culture system: media, matrices, and passaging reagents.
+Historically, efforts have focused on improving the reproducibility of human ES and iPS cell culture protocols by simplifying and removing undefined components from all aspects of the culture system: media, matrices, and passaging reagents.
+Recently, there have been increased efforts to improve the traceability of components used in hPSC maintenance media.